 When verbal warnings cease to be effective, temporary minuses are given for that day’s behavior, and opportunities to improve are discussed with the camper.
 A temporary minus can be replaced with a plus when improvement has been demonstrated.
 If the negative behavior continues, the next step is a permanent minus, which will remain on the Success Report and results in a loss of points for the camper’s crew.
 Permanent minuses will have notations on the report to explain what happened and why.
 Camp staff has the discretion of moving straight to a permanent minus when actions impact safety or the integrity of our program.
 Automatic permanent minuses will be given as a level one, level two or level three permanent minus.
 Examples of level one minuses include: inappropriate language, topics, jokes, actions, or gestures; harmful words or actions, repeatedly not following instructions, or disrupting camp culture in a minor way; possession of prohibited items such as food or candy.
 Examples of level two minuses include: intentional physical harm such as punching or kicking, destruction of property, bullying issues (imbalance of power, severe, or repetitive), possession of prohibited electronic devices or medication, and repetitive level one behaviors.
 Typically, a level two will result in a conversation with an Assistant Director or a Director and a phone call to the camper’s parent.
 Examples of level three minuses include: unprovoked, unrestrained, or severe physical harm; possession of illegal contraband (tobacco, vapes, weapons, drugs, alcohol, etc.); or inappropriate sexualized behavior.
 If a level three minus is given, our Directors will discuss whether or not Lonehollow is the best place for that camper.
-When an issue continues to escalate, consultation with the Director and parents may become necessary along with the potential of being sent home.
+When an issue continues to escalate, consultation with a Director and parents may become necessary along with the potential of the camper being sent home.